Medical records technicians are integral to managing and organizing the systems for patient records. Learn more about the role and how to get started.

 Familiarity with computer systems and software applications

-Expert in Excel, Word, and code selection software, and medical record applications like Vista and CPRS
+Expertise in Excel, Word, code selection software, and medical record applications like Vista and CPRS

-Detail-oriented, to be precise about coding and verifying patient information
+Attention to detail: Be precise about coding and verifying patient information

-Interpersonal skills, to discuss record-keeping with doctors, finance professionals, and health insurance providers
+Interpersonal skills: Discuss record-keeping with doctors, finance professionals, and health insurance providers

-In addition to medical records technicians, there are two other types of medical records technicians and health information specialists:
+In addition to medical records technicians, two other types of medical records technicians and health information specialists include the following:

-Cancer registrars are like general technicians, except they focus on assigning classification codes to keep track of patients’ cancer or tumor diagnoses and treatments and maintain facility and national databases.
+Cancer registrars are similar to general technicians, except they focus on assigning classification codes to keep track of patients’ cancer or tumor diagnoses and treatments and maintain facility and national databases.
 They may also use this information data analysis to further research on cancer treatments and recovery.

 Medical coders are the individuals who assign codes for patient care, population health statistics, and billing.
-They go through the data to determine whether a patient has preexisting conditions or concurrent treatments, and will make sure they’re coded properly, acting as the liaison between health care providers, billing offices, and insurance companies.
+They review the data to determine whether a patient has preexisting conditions or concurrent treatments and ensure that they’re coded properly.
+They also act as the liaison between health care providers, billing offices, and insurance companies.

 To learn more about electronic health records (EHR), watch this video:

-As a medical records technician, you should expect to make a median salary of $46,660, according to the US Bureau of Labor Statistics [1].
-The predicted job growth for this role between 2021 and 2031 is 7 percent, which meets the average for all occupations [1].
+As a medical records technician, you can expect to make a median salary of $48,780, according to the US Bureau of Labor Statistics [1].
+The predicted job growth for this role between 2023 and 2033 is 9 percent, which is faster than the average for all occupations in the US [1].

 To become a medical records technician, you’ll need at least a high school diploma or equivalent.
-Here’s how to get started.
+Discover the other requirements for becoming a medical records technician, such as building your skills and earning a certification.

 No, you’ll only need a high school diploma or equivalent to become a medical records technician.
-The Bureau of Labor Statistics mentions that it is trending among employers to require a certification either before or soon after you begin working.
-However, a bachelor’s degree can only help you get noticed by employers, and earning an associate’s degree (with typically shorter programs) can be just as effective in elevating your resume and employability.
+Some employers may prefer that you have earned a certification in the health care field to qualify for this role.
+However, a bachelor’s degree may help you catch the attention of employers, and earning an associate degree (with typically shorter programs) may be just as effective in elevating your resume and employability.

-You can learn many of the technical skills you’ll need as a medical records technician on the job.
-Transferable skills, such as familiarity with coding software applications, organizing and analyzing data on Excel spreadsheets, and workplace skills such as organization, time management, and attention to detail, should be presented in your resume, cover letter, and interview.
+You may learn many of the technical skills you’ll need as a medical records technician.
+Transferable skills, such as familiarity with coding software applications, organizing and analyzing data on Excel spreadsheets, and workplace skills, such as organization, time management, and attention to detail, should be present in your resume, cover letter, and interview.

-A great way to boost your skill set is by taking online courses.
-You may also decide to earn an associate degree, preferably a program that is accredited by the Commission on Accreditation for Health Informatics and Information Management Education.
-This national group ensures that the universities stay up-to-date with the standards of medical information management.
+Taking online courses may boost your skill set.
+Earning an associate degree, preferably from an accredited program recognized by the Commission on Accreditation for Health Informatics and Information Management Education, can also be beneficial.
+This national group ensures that universities stay up-to-date with the standards of medical information management.

-RHIT: This exam focuses on seven categories, which are revenue cycles, legal matters, quality assurance, information technology, compliance, coding, and data analysis.
-Exam takers are given 3.5 hours to complete 150 questions [2].
+RHIT: This exam focuses on seven categories: revenue cycles, legal matters, quality assurance, information technology, compliance, coding, and data analysis.
+Exam takers have 3.5 hours to complete 150 questions [2].
 You’ll need a score of at least 300 out of 400 to pass the exam [2].

-Medical records technicians can work for a hospital, clinic, doctor’s office, nursing home, insurance company, or even a public health organization.
-Because MRTs typically only need a computer and a phone and are mostly dealing with electronic records, they are also able to work remotely.
+Medical records technicians may work for a hospital, clinic, doctor’s office, nursing home, insurance company, or public health organization.
+Because MRTs typically only need a computer and a phone and mainly deal with electronic records, you may also be able to work remotely.

-When applying for jobs, read through job listings to make sure they are entry-level positions.
-If you have similar experience and transferable skills, you may be qualified for a more advanced or specialized role.
+When applying for jobs, read through job listings to ensure they are entry-level positions.
+If you have similar experience and transferable skills, you may have the qualifications for a more advanced or specialized role.

-Learn on the job and ask your manager for more projects, if you want to continue advancing into managerial or specialist roles.
-You may be interested in pursuing higher education, such as a bachelor’s, associate's, or master’s degree to get higher, better paying roles.
+Learn on the job and ask your manager for more projects if you want to continue advancing into managerial or specialist roles.
+You may be interested in pursuing higher education, such as a bachelor’s, associate, or master’s degree, to get higher, better-paying roles.

 The field of health information technology is vast and in demand.
 Building your skills in coding and systems is a great start to advance your career.

-Looking to start as a medical records technician, or even a health care IT support specialist?
-With Johns Hopkins’ specialization in Healthcare IT Support, you can learn how to solve technical problems that help support public health in this ever-evolving field.
+Explore Johns Hopkins’ Specialization in Healthcare IT Support, where you can learn how to solve technical problems that help support public health in this ever-evolving field.

 US Bureau of Labor Statistics.
-“Medical Records and Health Information Specialists, https://www.bls.gov/ooh/healthcare/medical-records-and-health-information-technicians.htm.”
-Accessed September 27, 2022.
+“Medical Records Specialists, https://www.bls.gov/ooh/healthcare/medical-records-and-health-information-technicians.htm.”
+Accessed December 5, 2024.

 Editorial Team